abidlabs/abidlabs.github.io/about.md

 permalink: /about/
 ---

-I am a 1st year PhD student at Stanford studying machine learning methods, especially with applications to medicine and biology.
+I am a 2nd year PhD student at Stanford studying machine learning methods, especially with applications to medicine and biology.
 I am fortunate to have Professor James Zou as my advisor.
+I am currently thinking about the following kinds of problems:

+* How to leverage machine learning to discover biological mechanisms
+* How to find diseases that are more likely to occur in certain subpopulations
+* How to apply machine learning to shuffled data
+* How to to apply machine learning to ultrasound videos

 ### My Story